 Every June BP publish their statistical review of world energy.

-That data is used here and aggregated into seven Nation groups according to nominal state of development and attitudes towards controlling CO2 emissions, as follows:
+That data is here and aggregated into seven Nation groups according to nominal state of development and attitudes towards controlling CO2 emissions, as follows:

 - JP CIS CA AU

 - KR IR ZA MX SA BR ID TW

 - Rest of World (~160 Nations)